Tomerg91/Lumea/memory-bank/activeContext.md

 Learnings and project insights:

+- Supabase RLS policies provide a powerful way to implement application-level security directly in the database
+- Using helper functions makes RLS policies more maintainable and reduces duplication
+- Testing security policies is essential to verify access control rules
+- Idempotent migrations improve reliability and prevent errors during deployment
+- The auth.uid() function is a core building block for connecting database permissions to authentication
 - Persistent TypeScript errors related to core library types (like React) in a workspace setup can often stem from multiple versions or conflicting type definitions being resolved due to hoisting or incorrect configurations.
 - `npm ls <package>` is useful for debugging dependency graph issues.
 - Enforcing single versions via `overrides` and exact version pinning is a robust solution for such conflicts.